Back to Caribbean

 Overview

-The elite of the English commercial Bar are known for their international practices, and this includes work in international financial centres and offshore jurisdictions.
-What exactly constitutes an offshore jurisdiction is subject to debate, but this section includes within its scope the Anglophone jurisdictions in The Legal 500 Caribbean, in which English counsel can easily obtain rights of audience to appear before the courts.
-Moving towards Europe, it also includes Gibraltar and the Isle of Man, which also to varying extents are open to the London Bar, as well as advisory work assisting litigation in Jersey and Guernsey, where advocacy is reserved for the local Bar before the local courts.
+Such matters represent core work streams for elite London barristers who are preferred counsel in the jurisdictions covered by this section, either on a more or less exclusive basis or alongside dealing with similar issues in the London courts.
+‘Offshore’ is a diffuse term and can refer to a wide array of global financial centres and territories, but this section includes within its scope, and is largely centred on, the Anglophone jurisdictions in The Legal 500 Caribbean, in which English counsel can easily obtain rights of audience to appear before the courts.
+In Europe, it also includes Gibraltar and the Isle of Man, which also to varying extents are open to the London Bar, as well as advisory work assisting litigation in Jersey and Guernsey, where advocacy is reserved for the local Bar.
 The common thread linking these jurisdictions is that the apex court of these British Overseas Territories and Crown Dependencies is the Judicial Committee of the Privy Council, in effect the UK Supreme Court sitting under another name, before which London silks are almost always used.
 This section does not consider the Dubai International Financial Centre, or Abu Dhabi Global Market as Offshore jurisdictions – these are covered in The English Bar in the Middle East section of The Legal 500 EMEA.
+Similarly, Hong Kong’s own Bar is covered as part of The Legal 500 Asia-Pacific, and the section for The English Bar in Asia includes work on temporary admission in the SAR, as well as in fora such as the Singapore International Commercial Court.

 Practice Areas